ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

    Illustrative example of
    student grade data from two departments in the School of Engineering.
-   CSE and Biology are separate tables that are grouped together for convenience of analysis.
+   ``CSE`` and ``Biology`` are
-   However, it is difficult to
+   separate tables that are grouped together for convenience of analysis.
-   perform operations such as insert, delete, and/or hide rows on one subtable without affecting the other subtable.
+   In existing spreadsheet systems, users cannot perform row operations such as insert, delete, and/or hide on one subtable without affecting the other subtable.
    :label:`fig-complexdata`

 Fig. :ref:`fig-excel1` shows an Excel spreadsheet that implements this recipe